jsantell/dancer.js/README.md

 Development
 ---
-This project uses [smoosh](https://github.com/fat/smoosh) to build and [jasmine](http://pivotal.github.com/jasmine/) for testing.
+This project uses [grunt](https://github.com/cowboy/grunt) to build and [jasmine](http://pivotal.github.com/jasmine/) for testing.
+Run `grunt` from the project root to lint and build files.
 A CLI for testing would be awesome, but Mozilla and WebKit implementations differ greatly -- go to `spec/index.html` in Mozilla/WebKit browsers to test.
 All tests should pass in Chrome and Firefox (95% of the time) -- Flash implementations are much more annoying, need to have cleaned up tests.

 Change Logs
 ----
+**v0.3.2 (9/29/2012)**
+* Change build process to using grunt.js

 **v0.3.1 (8/13/2012)**
 * Renamed `beat` to `kick` for future, true kick-detection
 * Added `getProgress()` to track progress of downloaded audio file (#20)